Jake Tapper: Early life and education

 Tapper was born in New York City but raised in Queen Village, Philadelphia, the son of Theodore Samuel "Ted" and Helen Anne (née Palmatier) Tapper.
-His mother, who is originally from Canada, retired as a psychiatric nurse at the Philadelphia Veterans Affairs Medical Center.
+His mother, originally from Canada, worked as a psychiatric nurse at the Philadelphia Veterans Affairs Medical Center.
 His father, from Chicago, graduated from Dartmouth College and Harvard Medical School and went on to serve as the president of South Philadelphia Pediatrics and associate clinical professor of pediatrics at Jefferson Medical College.
 His parents are Jewish; his mother, who was raised Presbyterian, converted to Judaism.
 He was named for Jacob Scher.
-When Tapper was young, he spent summers attending Camp Ramah in the Poconos, a Jewish summer camp.
+When Tapper was young, he spent summers at Camp Ramah in the Poconos, a Jewish summer camp.

 Tapper attended The Philadelphia School, an independent school focused on progressive education.
-In the eighth grade, he made a comic strip for a local free weekly paper.
-Tapper later enrolled at Akiba Hebrew Academy, an independent Jewish day school formerly located in Merion, Pennsylvania.
+As an eighth grader, he published a weekly comic strip in a local paper.
+Tapper later studied at Akiba Hebrew Academy, a Jewish day school in Merion, Pennsylvania.
 He graduated from Dartmouth College in 1991 with a B.A. in History modified by Visual Studies, earning Phi Beta Kappa and magna cum laude honors.
 At Dartmouth, Tapper was a member of Alpha Chi Alpha fraternity.
 He briefly attended the USC School of Cinematic Arts.

 Career

 In 1992, Tapper served as a campaign press secretary for Democratic congressional candidate Marjorie Margolies-Mezvinsky (PA-13) and later served as her congressional press secretary.
-Tapper also worked for Powell Tate, a Washington, D.C., public relations firm run by Democrat Jody Powell and Republican Sheila Tate.
+Tapper also worked for Powell Tate, a Washington, D.C. public relations firm run by Democrat Jody Powell and Republican Sheila Tate.
 Tapper served as a spokesman for Hooters and worked for Handgun Control, Inc. (now the Brady Center to Prevent Gun Violence) in 1997.

-Tapper wrote several articles as a freelance writer and then began his full-time journalism career in 1998; for two years, he was a senior writer for the Washington City Paper.
-While there, Tapper wrote an article about going on a date with Monica Lewinsky, which skewered Washington's culture of scandal.
+In 1998, after working for some time as a freelance writer, he was hired as a reporter by the Washington City Paper.
+During his two years with the paper, he wrote an article about his date with Monica Lewinsky, which skewered Washington's culture of scandal.
 Tapper won a Society of Professional Journalists award for his work at the Washington City Paper.

 Tapper was the Washington correspondent for Salon from 1999 to 2002.
 Tapper's reports about Enron were nominated for a 2002 Columbia University School of Journalism online award, and he was an early questioner of the Bush administration's claims about Iraq having weapons of mass destruction.

 In 2001, Tapper was the host of the CNN news talk show Take Five.
 He was also a columnist for TALK Magazine, and has written for The New Yorker, The New York Times Magazine, The Washington Post, the Los Angeles Times, The Weekly Standard, and other publications.
 Tapper was a frequent contributor to National Public Radio's All Things Considered and his work was included in The Best American Political Writing 2002.
 Tapper was the correspondent for a series of VH1 news specials in 2002.